TrezzeIohan/Foodee/foodee/README.md

 # Foodee

-One page application that simulates a food Ecommerce.
+One page web application that simulates a food Ecommerce.